Start for free

 Core Modules Available on Both Editions

-Although the Odoo Community edition is lower-tier than Enterprise, it is not a lite or trial version.
-It is a robust production-ready ERP with essential modules that form the backbone of most SMBs:
+Although Odoo Community has fewer features than Enterprise, it is not a trial version.
+It is a production-ready ERP with essential modules for many SMBs:

 • Sales and CRM: This module helps manage leads, nurture customer relationships, and generate quotes.